Kenwood Hills Local Sewer

 • Two public hearings were held by the BoCC for this project, the first on October 3, 2024.

 • Following the first hearing, MSD learned this project is eligible for and slated to receive $4 million from the Ohio EPA's Wastewater Pollution Control Loan Fund (WPCLF), if all requirements and deadlines are met.
-If received, this funding will be used to offset the public-side costs that would have been assessed to each property owner.
+If received, this funding will be used to offset the costs that would have been assessed to each property owner.

 • A second public hearing was held by the BoCC on January 28, 2025, to discuss the funding update.